wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-wazuh-manager.rst

 Install and set up Wazuh server
 --------------------------------

-Install the Wazuh manager software and confirm it is running
+Install the Wazuh manager software and confirm it is running:

   .. code-block:: console

     # yum -y install wazuh-manager
     # systemctl status wazuh-manager

-Configure Wazuh manager to listen for agent connections on tcp instead of udp
+Configure Wazuh manager to listen for agent connections on tcp instead of udp:

   .. code-block:: console